 It will also bring passenger rail service to within easy walking distance of San Francisco’s bustling financial center and over 20,000 units of transit-oriented housing.
 San Francisco, the Southbay, the Peninsula and all of Northern California will benefit from this important nexus of Bay Area transit services.
 DTX deserves much more attention and higher regional priority than it’s been getting.

-4. Capital Corridor: Capitol Corridor trains currently run on a 168-mile alignment between Auburn, California through Sacramento and Oakland and San Jose’s Diridon Station.
+4. Capital Corridor: Capitol Corridor trains currently operate on a 168-mile alignment between Auburn via Sacramento and Oakland to San Jose’s Diridon Station.

 Today, the service is much more reliable and convenient than it used to be.
 The Capitol Corridor Joint Powers Authority (CCJPA) with BART as its day-to-day manager and Amtrak as its Operator is planning further improvements.

 One of the most important of these would cut the trip time between Oakland and San Jose to just 30 minutes by relocating Capitol Corridor service from the current detour through eastern Hayward and Union City to the more direct existing alignment through Newark.
 BART…soon to be extended into downtown San Jose…would continue to serve eastern Hayward and Union City.
 As part of the upgrade program, the pedestrian connection at the Oakland Coliseum Station between the Amtrak trains and BART would become much easier and more convenient.
 Other planned Capitol Corridor improvements include increased operating speeds, better connections to intersecting rail lines and better ticket integration.